 Europeans have long known it.
 Athletes are amazed by it.
 Athletic trainers, physical therapists, chiropractors and medical doctors are quickly accepting it.

 Laser therapy, which has been around since the 1960s, is used for all aspects of physical medicine, wound healing and rehabilitation.
 It has become a locker room staple for European sports teams and over the last 20 years has been working its way into medical and chiropractic offices throughout the United States.
-The Erchonia Medical laser that we use was the first one of this type to gain FDA approval in the U.S. In addition to musculoskeletal conditions, it is also being researched and used for faster healing for burn victims, plastic surgery, dermatological conditions, brain trauma, dementia and would care.
+In addition to musculoskeletal conditions, lasers are also being researched and used for faster healing for burn victims, plastic surgery, dermatological conditions, brain trauma, dementia and would care among other things.
 Research is confirming that it can speed healing and recovery times from 20-50%.
 Recently, even peer-reviewed mainstream medical journals are publishing incredible articles showing the power and effectiveness of laser therapy on a wide variety of health conditions.

 The laser I have used is called a “cold laser”, it’s use is also known as low-level laser therapy (LLLT) because it does not increase the temperature of the tissues that the beam contacts.

 Laser therapy directs a beam of energy to the injury site.
 Lasers that work in the visible spectrum are seen by the human eye as a particular color.
-The specific wavelength of light that the Erchonia emits is 635 nanometers (nm), also called a ruby red laser because the wavelength is that color to the human eye.
+The specific wavelength of light in the low to mid 600 range nanometers (nm), also called a ruby red laser because the wavelength is that color to the human eye.
 Lasers lower on the spectrum in the 400-500nm range are called violet or blue or lasers.
 Blue lasers are great as an anti-microbial therapy for skin infections.
 See the different spectrums in figure 1.
+Higher wavelengths bordering the high end of the red range (at around 700 nm) to far infra-red spectrum (at around 1,000 nm).